 Can Foreigners Buy Property in Turkey?

-A few nationalities like Iraqis, Iranians, and Palestinian need to get permission from the interior ministry, while others can't buy agriculture land.
-For exact clarification, call us today but over 180 nationalities can purchase property in Turkey without restrictions, and the proof is seen in previous house sale records.
+Some nationalities, like Iraqis, Iranians, and Palestinians, need permission from the interior ministry, while others can't buy agricultural land.
+For exact clarification, call us today.
+Over 180 nationalities can purchase property in Turkey without restrictions; the proof is seen in previous house sales and land deed records.

-If Buy Property, Can I Get Turkish Citizenship?
+If I Buy Property, Can I Get Turkish Citizenship?

 What Property Can Foreigners Buy in Turkey?